osk2/yamaha-soundbar/README.md

 Implemented commands:
 - `Rescan` - do not wait for the current 60 second throttle cycle to reconnect to the unavailable devices, trigger testing for availability immediately
 - `PromptEnable` and `PromptDisable` - enable or disable the audio prompts played through the speakers when connecting to the network or joining multiroom etc.
+- `"WriteDeviceNameToUnit: My Device Name"` - change the friendly name of the device both in firmware and in Home Assistant.
+Needs to be in qoutes.
+- `"SetApSSIDName: NewWifiName"` - change the SSID name of the AP created by the unit for wifidirect multiroom connections.
+Needs to be in qoutes.
-- `SetRandomWifiKey`- just as an extra security feature, one could make an automation to change the keys on the linkplay APs to some random values periodically.
+- `SetRandomWifiKey`- perhaps as an extra security feature, one could make an automation to change the keys on the APs to some random values periodically.
-- `WriteDeviceNameToUnit: My Device Name` - change the friendly name of the device both in firmware and in Home Assistant.
 - `TimeSync` - is for units on networks not connected to internet to compensate for an unreachable NTP server.
 Correct time is needed for the alarm clock functionality (not implemented yet here)
 - `Reboot` - as name implies (a soft-reboot, only seems to restart the main loop in the Linkplay module, not MCU or other part).
 - `RouterMultiroomEnable` - theoretically router mode is enabled by default in firmwares above v4.2.8020, but there’s also a logic included to build it up, this command ensures to set the good priority.
 Only use if you have issues with multiroom in router mode.